PNWprogrammer/Data_Science/README.md

 # Data_Science

-# these tiles are for the Data Science course assignments.
+# these files are for the Data Science course assignments.